lfortran/lfortran/doc/src/usage.md

 The extensions are currently in development and are planned to include:

+* Global Scope (statements outside of a program block).
 * Interactive Fortran (in beta).
 * Jupyter integration.
 * Support for FPUs.